Multilingual Curriculum and Programs

 • If a student is determined to be an English Learner, a letter, called the English Learner Entry Letter, will be sent home to their family.
 While English Learner status is dependent upon the Identification Procedure, parents may choose to opt out of any or all ESL services.

 • Information about enrollment can be found HERE.
-If you need help with enrollment, please click on the MAC section below!
-Our team has dedicated resources to help you.
+If you need help with enrollment, our team has dedicated resources to help you.

 Dual Language (Bilingual) Programs